ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-ie.md

 >
 > You subscribed to a [Personal Hosting](https://www.ovhcloud.com/en-ie/web-hosting/personal-offer/) subscription on January 1, 2022.
 >
-> On October 31, 2022, you upgrade from this **Personal** plan to a [Professional plan](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/).<br>
+> On October 31, 2022, you upgrade from this **Personal** plan to a [Pro plan](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/).<br>
 >
-> Therefore, the amount corresponding to the remaining duration on the **Personal** subscription (2 months, from November 1, 2022 to January 1, 2023) is automatically deducted from the cost of the new **Professional** subscription, until January 1, 2023.
+> Therefore, the amount corresponding to the remaining duration on the **Personal** subscription (2 months, from November 1, 2022 to January 1, 2023) is automatically deducted from the cost of the new **Pro** subscription, until January 1, 2023.
 You will only pay the difference.
-> From 1st January 2023, you will then be billed for your Professional subscription at its current price.
+> From 1st January 2023, you will then be billed for your Pro subscription at its current price.

 Please follow [these instructions](#modify) to change your plan.